phone

 Santa Fe Opera Festival

-2024 Season: La Traviata, Don Giovani, The Righteous, Der Rosenkavalier, and the Elixir of Love.
-Tour dates for Birding and Opera are August 4 - 10, 2024
+The 2024 Season was awesome: La Traviata, Don Giovani, The Righteous, Der Rosenkavalier, and the Elixir of Love.

-Opera Pavilion: The Santa Fe Opera is an outdoor pavilion that is completely covered and so there is no concern for getting rained on during the evening rain showers.
+Opera Pavilion: The Santa Fe Opera is an outdoor pavilion that is completely covered and so there is no concern about getting rained on during the evening rain showers.
 When an evening rain shower does come by, it is beautiful to watch; to smell the rain and watch the lighting safe from your opera chair.
 In the arid Southern Rockies, rain comes by as isolated short-lived storms and is always welcome and wonderful.

 Beautiful Walks: There will be visits to the La Cieneguilla Petroglyphs, the Rio Charma Valley, Santa Fe National Forest, Valles Caldera National Preserve, Bandelier National Monument, Hyde Memorial State Park, Randall Davey Audubon Center, Georgia O’Keeffe Museum in Santa Fe, Georgia O'Keeffe’ s Ghost Ranch in Abiquiu, Pecos National Historic Site and historic walking tours of Santa Fe.